 This delicious blood orange olive oil cake couldn’t be simpler to make – it’s so beautiful too!
 An ideal recipe for brightening up those dark, Winter days.

 Even though the blood orange season is just about over for another year, I just couldn’t resist sharing this recipe with you.

-I’ve always been a big fan of oranges, but blood oranges are really special.
+I’ve always been a big fan of oranges in general, but blood oranges are really special.
 Nothing quite compares to slicing one open to reveal the beautiful crimson flesh.

-This is a really useful cake recipe to have up your sleeve.
+- This is a really useful cake recipe to have up your sleeve.
 It’s nice and quick to put together – no need to get your mixer out!
 A whisk and a rubber spatula is all you need.

 - If you use a gentle hand to fold in the olive oil, you’ll be rewarded with a beautifully light cake.

-- 200 g plain flour
+- 200g plain flour

 - 2 teaspoons baking powder